radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 **Status:** All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access for users.

-#### Threat: Escalation of Privilege by Using Radius to Circumvent Kubernetes RBAC Controls
+#### Threat: A Malicious Actor Could Exploit Lack of RBAC to Gain Unauthorized Access and Escalate Privileges

 **Description:** A malicious actor could circumvent Kubernetes RBAC controls and create arbitrary resources in Kubernetes by exploiting the Universal Control Plane (UCP).
 The UCP has the following permissions as of November 24, 2024: